cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 to better concrete security {{GKWWY20}}.

-We note that for robustness, the analysis of {{DPRS23}} still assumes a random oracle to make the Idpf *extractable*.
+We note that for robustness, the analysis of {{DPRS23}} still assumes a random oracle to make the Idpf extractable.
 While XofFixedKeyAes128 has been shown to be differentiable from a random oracle {{GKWWY20}}, there are no known attacks exploiting this difference.
 We also stress that beven if the Idpf is not extractable, the Poplar1 guarantees